pulp-platform/hero/README.md

 $ sudo dd if=bbl.bin of=/dev/sdb1 status=progress oflag=sync bs=1M
 ```
 If the FPGA bitstream is programmed correctly and the SD-card is put in, the system can now be booted up!

+Currently the default MAC address is fixed in the bitstream and should be changed later to allow for different devices on the same network.
+To achieve this the Ariane buildroot configuration can be customized by adding a single line with value `BR2_PACKAGE_ARIANE_SUPPORT_ETH_MAC="<custom-mac>"` to a file `local.cfg` in the root repository (create it if it does not yet exist).
+After changing this configuration parameter, the ariane support package needs to be rebuild, this can be achieved with `make -C output/br-ariane ariane-support-dirclean` and then rerunning `make br-ariane` from the top-level directory of the repository.

 #### QEMU
 For debugging it can be quite useful to test the environment first with the QEMU machine emulator.
 A clone of the Ariane environment without specific hardware patches and including virtual drivers instead, can be built with: